FAQs

 How late in my pregnancy can I get an abortion?

-There is no time limit on having an abortion in New Zealand.
+There's no legal upper time limit on having an abortion but very few abortions in Aotearoa New Zealand happen later than 20 weeks of pregnancy.
 Generally, the earlier the procedure, the less complicated it is.
 After 20 weeks of pregnancy your health practitioner will need to consult a second health practitioner, and decide whether an abortion is clinically appropriate.
-You may need to travel to another region for the abortion.
+You might need to travel to another region for the abortion.

 -